peaqnetwork/peaq-network-ev-charging-sim-fe/README.md

 npm install && npm run start:dev
 ```

+## Deploy

+In deployment, there might be some enviroment variables.
+So you can execute the `npm run dumpenv` to generate the `.env` file with the React related variables.

 ## Change BE URL
 The default of the BE endpoint is `http://peaq-network-ev-charging-sim-be-jx-devbr.ci.peaq.network`.
 However, if we want to change the BE endpoint, we can add `backend=URL` into the current URL.